Physical Address

 Also Read: What Is A Fourth Cousin?
 How Are They Connected To You?

-Are Fifth Cousins Blood-Related?
+Are 5th Cousins Blood-Related?

 Yes, albeit distantly, your fifth-generation cousins are indeed related by blood.
 The connection might seem thin due to the generations of separation, but you share genetic similarities with these relatives.